topkecleon/telegram-bot-bash/doc/7_develop.md

 Addons must register themself to BASHBOT_EVENTS at startup, e.g. to call a function everytime a message is received.
 Addons works similar as 'commands.sh' and 'mycommands.sh' but are much more flexible on when functions/commands are triggered.

-Another major difference is: While regular command processing is done in as a new sub shell for every command, **Addons are executed in the context of bashbot event loop!**, This is why event functions are (time) critical and must return as fast as possible. **If an event function call exit, also bashbot exits!**
+Another major difference is: While regular command processing is done in a new sub shell for every command, **Addons are executed in the context of bashbot event loop!**, This is why event functions are (time) critical and must return as fast as possible. **If an event function call exit, also bashbot exits!**

-*Important*: If an event function e.g. send_messages or need longer time for processing spawn a sub shell!
+*Important*:  Spawn a new sub shell in background for your procssing and when calling  bashbot functions, e.g. send_messages.
 This prevents blocking or exiting bashbots event loop.

 #### Bashbot Events